nyuitt/Diskotlin/README.md

 # Diskotlin
-A Discord bot made in Kotlin
+A Discord bot made in Kotlin.